History of Metallica in Timeline

 On February 22, a "big four" show in Milan on July 6, 2011, was announced.

-On December 13, 2010, the band announced it would again play as part of the "big four" during the Sonisphere Festival at Knebworth House, Hertfordshire, on July 8, 2011.
+On July 8, 2011, Metallica played as part of the "big four" during the Sonisphere Festival at Knebworth House, Hertfordshire.

 On October 16, 2011, Robert Trujillo confirmed that the band was back in the studio and writing new material with Rick Rubin.

-On October 30, 2011, Metallica made its Indian debut in Bangalore after the "India Rocks" concert was canceled due to safety concerns.
+On October 30, 2011, Metallica made their Indian debut in Bangalore, after the "India Rocks" concert was canceled due to safety concerns.

 October 31, 2011: Release of Lulu Album